What is Native Wildlife?

 Non-native plants are species that have been introduced due to human activities, either intentionally or accidentally but have not existed naturally in one area.
 While non-native plants might not necessarily be a threat to natives, they are incapable of supporting ecosystem health in the same way.

-Invasive plants (add link to Invasive subtopic page here) are non-native species that harm native plants and the local ecosystem, both environmentally and economically.
+Invasive plants are non-native species that harm native plants and the local ecosystem, both environmentally and economically.
 They disrupt natives’ growth and can root and spread quickly to become established in previously undisturbed natural communities.